 Nogales is a medium-sized city located in the state of Arizona.
 With a population of 20,252 people and six constituent neighborhoods, Nogales is the 37th largest community in Arizona.

-Nogales is a very ethnically-diverse city.
+Nogales is an extremely ethnically-diverse city.
 The people who call Nogales home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Nogales, accounting for 92.77% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Nogales, accounting for 92.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Nogales residents report their race to be White, followed by Asian.
-Important ancestries of people in Nogales include English, French Canadian, Italian, and French .
+Important ancestries of people in Nogales include Italian, English, Irish, and French .

 The most common language spoken in Nogales is Spanish.
 Other important languages spoken here include English and Korean.